Bungycode/Portfolio-Pure-html-css-javascript/README.md

   * [Questions](#questions)

   ## Description
   This portfolio is to showcase me as a software developer!
-In this portfolio I have 4 projects that I feel are my current best works.
+In this portfolio I also have four projects.
 This portfolio is also reponsive for all device sizes, from desktop to mobile.
 This portfolio was made desktop-first but can create websites that are mobile-first.
 This portfolio showcases my skills in html, css, and some javascript.

   ## Installation
   To view this website all you need is the internet!